21 Health Secrets Your Gut Is Trying to Tell You

 Certain foods may seem to bother your tummy, but it can be hard to figure out what they are.
-"Often pain can be addressed by changing one's diet through elimination and experimentation—for example, if you know that every time you eat almonds, you have pain, then perhaps you have a food sensitivity or allergy to almonds and should see a specialist who can help test for other food sensitivities," Dr. Angle says.
+“Often pain can be addressed by changing one’s diet through elimination and experimentation—for example, if you know that every time you eat almonds, you have pain, then perhaps you have a food sensitivity or allergy to almonds and should see a specialist who can help test for other food sensitivities,” Dr. Angle says.
 You can try keeping a food diary to spot the pattern.
 You may also have frequent loose stool or diarrhea, Dr. Ramdhaney says.
-If this occurs often, "it is time to consult the gastroenterologist to rule out causes including malabsorption diseases such as celiac disease [a gluten allergy] or lactose intolerance [a dairy allergy]," she says.
-Don't ignore these symptoms of lactose intolerance.
+If this occurs often, “it is time to consult the gastroenterologist to rule out causes including malabsorption diseases such as celiac disease [a gluten allergy] or lactose intolerance [a dairy allergy],” she says.

 You might have irritable bowel syndrome (IBS)

 Loose stool may also be a sign of irritable bowel syndrome, Dr. Ramdhaney says—though confusingly, constipation is also a sign of the same condition.
-That's because IBS comes in two versions.
-"IBS, irritable bowel syndrome, is a common digestive disease affecting millions of Americans that is divided into multiple sub-groups, one of the most common being IBS with constipation (IBS-C), the other IBS with diarrhea (IBS-D)," Dr. Braha says.
-"Most patients with IBS-C describe abdominal pain or discomfort, such as a belly ache or cramp, that is associated with constipation and quite frequently will improve after they have a bowel movement."
-Unfortunately, the cause isn't known, although Dr. Angle says an unbalanced microbiome might have something to with it.
+That’s because IBS comes in two versions.
+“IBS, irritable bowel syndrome, is a common digestive disease affecting millions of Americans that is divided into multiple sub-groups, one of the most common being IBS with constipation (IBS-C), the other IBS with diarrhea (IBS-D),” Dr. Braha says.
+“Most patients with IBS-C describe abdominal pain or discomfort, such as a belly ache or cramp, that is associated with constipation and quite frequently will improve after they have a bowel movement.”
+Unfortunately, the cause isn’t known, although Dr. Angle says an unbalanced microbiome might have something to with it.
 Right now, there is no cure.
 If your symptoms have been going on for at least six months, see your doctor for help in coming up with a management plan.
-Read how severe IBS-C nearly ruined this woman's life—until one treatment changed everything.

 Your gut is inflamed